googleprojectzero/functionsimsearch/README.md

 You should be able to build the code by doing the following:

-1. Download, build and install DynInst 9.3
+1. Download, build and install DynInst 9.3.
+This may involve building boost from source inside the DynInst directory tree (at least it did for me), and building libdwarf from scratch.
 2. Get the dependencies:
 ```bash
 mkdir third_party